syncfusion-content/xamarin-docs/Xamarin/AutoComplete/Populating-Data.md

 ---
-layout : post
+layout: post
-title : Data Binding  in Syncfusion AutoComplete control for Xamarin.Forms description : This section decribes how to populate the strings or objects in the autocomplete for the filtering suggestion list. platform : xamarin control : SfAutoComplete documentation : ug
+title: Data Binding  in Syncfusion AutoComplete control for Xamarin.Forms
+description: This section decribes how to populate the strings or objects in the autocomplete for the filtering suggestion list.
+platform: xamarin
+control: SfAutoComplete
+documentation: ug
 ---

-# Populating Data

-## Populating Data in Xamarin AutoComplete
+# Populating Data in Xamarin AutoComplete

 SfAutoComplete control can be populated with a list of string or business objects, which assists the user while typing.
 Users can choose one item from the filtered suggestion list.